Rose Plays Julie

 The issues Molloy and Lawlor are playing with, though, are very much grounded in reality.
 The lasting scars of male violence, the need to face trauma head-on and the morality of revenge are all explored to haunting effect, with no easy answers to any of the murky questions raised.
 This is hypnotic, thrilling, deeply confident filmmaking.

-Rose Plays Julie had its world premiere at BFI London Film Festival 2019
+Rose Plays Julie is released on 17 Sep via New Wave; the film had its world premiere at BFI London Film Festival 2019